AlbertBall/railway-dot-exe/CONTRIBUTING.md

 * multi-player operation over the internet
 * signalbox mode where individual signals and points are operated directly, perhaps via a graphical lever frame, with user-defined interlocking
 * sound effects, e.g. enter a track ID & hear trains & station announcements at that location
-* random failures of trains, signals & points etc, and random delay times at stations
+* random failures of signals & points etc, and random delay times at stations
-* incorporation of user-defined graphics
 * variable train lengths
 * restricted routes – e.g. DC 3 & 4 rail, 25kV AC, tube lines and so on
 * etc. etc.